-Patient-facing applications as provided by healthcare APIs have given plethora of options for engaging with customers via mobile, web, as well as social media platforms.
-APIs are defined as protocols or programming routines which allows the software applications for sharing data or information.
+Patient-facing applications as provided by healthcare APIs have given a plethora of options for engaging with customers via mobile, web, as well as social media platforms.
+APIs are defined as protocols or programming routines that allows the software applications for sharing data or information.
 Organizations – specifically healthcare providers – have been using this tool for creating synchronized management of records, information, data, while saving time, money and resources.

 Usage of APIs in Healthcare brings better sharing of patient information and creates a robust workforce management system

 Benefits of using APIs in healthcare are multi-pronged.

 - Patients are given an enormous opportunity for using their own data.
 This helps in keeping a record of their health status, therefore aiding them in making informed decisions.
 Currently, patients are dealing with various portals for gaining information about their health, which can be a time-consuming task.
 APIs definitely make it easier for both vendors and patients for retrieving information under one shed.
 Again, giving more viability in terms of access to critical information only provides higher revenue opportunities for the healthcare provider in the long term.

 - APIs have become a pertinent part of accessing critical information that helps in defining important decisions for a patient.
 Providers get empowered by the interfaces as well as for analytics that could then support the clinical decision-making task.

 - APIs also allow researchers to get detailed clinical as well as claims data for creating various hypotheses.
 It helps them in identifying trends for creating a better experience for people who donate data for science.

 - Medical records are not organized at a single point, as patient information gets constantly shared and updated at doctor’s offices, hospitals, pharmacies and every other outlet that processes payments for such transactions.
 And, scattered patient information is more prone to being stolen.
 Patient Management APIs help in aggregating such health-related data at a single place, reducing the probability of data theft as well.